- Health Insurance

 Overseas Visitors with Reciprocal Health Care Agreements

-Australia has Reciprocal Health Care Agreements with - New Zealand, the United Kingdom, the Netherlands, Sweden, Finland, Italy, Norway, Malta, Belgium and Ireland.
+Australia has Reciprocal Health Care Agreements with - New Zealand, the United Kingdom, the Netherlands, Sweden, Finland, Italy, Norway, Malta, Belgium, Slovenia and Ireland.
 Each reciprocal agreement is different, varying in both benefits and duration of eligibility.
 The Agreements do not cover all health services.

 Some services not covered under the agreements are: